cast-org/figuration/docs/utilities/borders.md

 ## Border Radius

 Add a class to your element to round the corners.
-You can target various sides of an element using the format `.radius-{sides}`.
+You can target various sides of an element using the format `.radius{-side}`.

 Where *sides* is one of: